In recent years, more attention has been paid to mental health issues. That includes children’s mental health.

 These are just a few of the most common mental health issues that could manifest during early childhood years.
 Parents need to know what to do if they believe their child is experiencing mental health issues.
 Fortunately, there are resources available.

-Mental Health Disorders May Lead To Substance Abuse
+Mental Health Disorders May Lead To Substance Use Disorder

-According to information that has been published by the National Institute on Drug Abuse, more than 60% of minors who suffer from substance abuse issues also meet the criteria for a mental health issue.
-Unchecked, mental health issues can lead to substance abuse disorders and vice versa.
+According to information that has been published by the National Institute on Drug Abuse, more than 60% of minors who suffer from substance use disorder issues also meet the criteria for a mental health issue.
+Unchecked, mental health issues can lead to substance use disorder disorders and vice versa.

-Young brains are still developing, which makes them more vulnerable to substance abuse issues.
+Young brains are still developing, which makes them more vulnerable to substance use disorder issues.
 Therefore, it is critical to accurately diagnose and treat mental health issues in children as early as possible.

 Communication can play a vital role, especially when informing children about mental health and mental illness.